matthewelsom/Project-JekyllStyleguide/_docs/about/01-getting-started.md

 To start you’ll need to download and install [Jekyll](http://jekyllrb.com/) (3.1 or higher) and the source code from [Github](https://github.com/matthewelsom/jekyll-style-guide).

-><i class="icon red" data-icon="info"></i>This site contains sample UI patterns and documentation to indicate what a finished Style Guide could look like.
-You should remove these files or download the 'blank-canvas' version with no contents [here](https://github.com/matthewelsom/jekyll-style-guide/tree/boilerplate).
+><i class="icon red" data-icon="info"></i>Sample UI patterns and documentation have been included in this tool to indicate what a finished Style Guide could look like.
+You can remove the files from `src/` and the `CNAME` file to start from scratch.

 To serve the files locally run the following code in terminal: